-Again, we can see that in the limit $\frac{\sqrt{\theta}}{r}\rightarrow 0$, this relation goes to (\ref{srndef}) i.e., the RN background in commutative space.
-Now, in order to show the differences between commutative and non-commutative geometries we plot the deflection relations.
-For example, in Fig. (\ref{shd}) we have plotted the relations (\ref{srndef}) and (\ref{defsh2}) for the Sch and Sch metrics.
-The figure has been plotted for $\eta=\frac{M}{\sqrt{\theta}}=1.9$ and the maximum of the red curve is located around $x=\frac{r_{\circ}}{\sqrt{\theta}}=3$, which was the location of the degenerate horizon as mentioned in previous discussions.
+Again, we can see that in the limit $\frac{\sqrt{\theta}}{r_{\circ}}\rightarrow 0$ the relation (\ref{rndef2}) goes to (\ref{srndef}), i.e. the RN background in commutative space.
+Now, in order to show the differences between commutative and non-commutative geometries, we plot the deflection relations.
+For example, in Fig.~(\ref{shd}) we have plotted the relations (\ref{srndef}) and (\ref{defsh2}) for the Sch black hole.
+The figure has been plotted for $\eta=\frac{M}{\sqrt{\theta}}=1.9$ and the maximum of the red curve is located around $x=\frac{r_{\circ}}{\sqrt{\theta}}=3$, which is the location of the degenerate horizon as mentioned in previous discussions.
 As it is observed, unlike commutative space, there is a finite deflection for light in NC geometry at the horizon and lower distances.

-We have also plotted the deflection of light which occurs in the vicinity of an RN metric with charge $\gamma=\frac{Q}{\sqrt{\theta}}=0.5$ in Fig. (\ref{rnd}).
-The blue curve is for GR given by (\ref{srndef}) and the red one shows the results of RN metric in NC spaces as given by (\ref{rndef2}).
-Again it is seen that, there is a finite deflection for the light around the local event horizon.
-It is worth to mention that the results of both Sch and RN metrics coincide to the commutative case in the limit $\frac{r}{\sqrt{\theta}}\rightarrow 0$.
+We have also plotted the deflection of light which occurs in the vicinity of an RN metric with charge $\frac{Q}{\sqrt{\theta}}=0.5$ in Fig.~(\ref{rnd}).
+The blue curve is for GR given by (\ref{srndef}) and the red curve shows the results of RN metric in NC spaces as given by (\ref{rndef2}).
+Again it is seen that, there is a finite deflection for the light around the event horizon.
+It is worth mentioning that the results of both Sch and RN metrics coincide to the commutative case in the limit $\frac{\sqrt{\theta}}{r_{\circ}}\rightarrow 0$.